AndyClifton/accessibility/source/v2x/README.md

 By Babett Schalitz (2007).

-Maintained by Andy Clifton (2019 - )
+Maintained by Andy Clifton (2019 - ) with contributions from:
+    - Teresa Pelinski

+    ... and many other through Github.

 ## Description
 The `accessibility` package  is intended to create tagged, structured PDF documents from LaTeX2e source code.